Love Make the World Go Round: Critical reception

 Robbie Daw of Idolator gave the song eight out of ten stars, praising it as a "Worldly" and "inspiring" track with an "instantly catchy groove", while noting: "Snippets of Lin-Manuel Miranda's Tony acceptance sonnet are employed in such a way that the addition doesn’t feel forced.
 Plus, Lopez's vocals are top notch here."
 Another writer from the website, Rachel Sonis, added that "With its infectious, sun-kissed melody and uplifting lyrics of love and unity, this song makes light out of such a tragic time in human history.
 It's simple, hopeful and, ultimately, something we all desperately need right now."

 Chart performance

 The single debuted at number 72 on the US Billboard Hot 100 and number 9 on the US Digital Songs chart, with 54,000 downloads sold in its first week.
 The song marks Miranda's first appearance on "Billboard" charts as a solo artist.

 Music video

-On the same day of the single's release, Lopez and Miranda were spotted filming the music video of the song on the rooftop of the Richard Rodgers Theatre the same theater Miranda's Broadway hit, Hamilton, plays.
+On the same day of the single's release, Lopez and Miranda were spotted filming the music video of the song on the rooftop of the Richard Rodgers Theatre, the theater where Miranda's Broadway hit Hamilton plays.

-On August 9, Lopez' premiered "the making" music video of the song through her official facebook account.
+On August 9, Lopez' premiered "the making" music video of the song through her official Facebook account.